fiifijackson/Fundus_US-Uveal-Melanoma-Diagnosis/README.md

 # Fundus_US Uveal Melanoma Diagnosis
 ## Overview
+This repository contains code for training and evaluating a multi-modal deep learning classifier using three aligned imaging inputs:

+1. Optos fundus images
+2. Longitudinal ultrasound images (LUS)
+3. Transverse ultrasound images (TUS)

-This repository provides the models and pretrained weights for the automated classification of uveal melanoma (UM) and choroidal nevi using ultra-widefield fundus photography and B-scan ocular ultrasound (longitudinal and transverse views), as described in: Dadzie AK, Iddir SP, Abtahi M, et al (2025).
+This methodology is described in: Dadzie AK, Iddir SP, Abtahi M, et al (2025).
 Attention-Based Multimodal Deep Learning for Uveal Melanoma Classification Using Ultra-Widefield Fundus Images and Ocular Ultrasound.

+## Problem Statement
 UM is the most common primary intraocular malignancy, but distinguishing it from benign choroidal nevi remains a critical clinical challenge due to overlapping features and variability in clinician interpretation.
 Current imaging methods such as fundus photography and ultrasound each provide important but incomplete information when used in isolation.

 To address this gap, we developed a deep learning framework that integrates ultra-widefield fundus photographs and B-scan ultrasound (both longitudinal and transverse views) for the automated classification of UM versus choroidal nevi.
 Using an EfficientNetV2-S backbone with a convolutional block attention module (CBAM) for feature-level fusion, the multimodal model effectively combines surface-level information from fundus images with depth-resolved tumor characteristics from ultrasound.